natestedman/Shirley/README.md

 ### Sessions
 A `SessionType` value converts `Request` values into ReactiveCocoa `SignalProducer` values.
 In addition to `Request`, `Value`, and `Error` typealiases, types conforming to `SessionType` provide `producerForRequest(:)`.

-Sessions can be transformed with the `map(:)`, `flatMap(::)`, and `flatMapError(:)` functions, or with the built-in transforms for JSON and HTTP support.
-These transformations return a value of the `Session` type, which can also be used to unify disparate `SessionType` values under a single type, as long as they share the same `Request`, `Value`, and `Error` types.
+Sessions can be transformed with the `mapRequests(:)`, `mapValues(:)`, `flatMapValues(::)`, and `flatMapErrors(:)` functions, or with the built-in transforms for JSON and HTTP support.
+These transformations return a value of the `Session` type, which can also be used for type-erasure of `SessionType` values.
 Transforming a session is non-destructive, so the underlying session can still be used independently, or transformed into multiple derived sessions.

 `NSURLSession` is extended to conform to `SessionType`, using requests of type `NSURLRequest` to produce values of type `Message<NSURLResponse, NSData>` and errors of type `NSError`.